10 things you need to know before the opening bell (SPY, SPX, QQQ, DIA, TLRY, TSLA)

 Here is what you need to know.

-The inside story of how an old-school Scottish firm became an early investor in many of Silicon Valley’s most prized unicorns.
-"For us, a mistake is foregone upside," Tom Slater, the firm's head of the US equities, said in an interview with Business Insider.
-"Businesses you've missed out on that you looked at that ended up growing, but you didn't own them.
+The inside story of how an old-school Scottish firm became an early investor in many of Silicon Valley's most prized unicorns.
+"For us, a mistake is foregone upside," Tom Slater, the firm Baillie Gifford's head of US equities, said in an interview with Business Insider.
+"Businesses you've missed out on that you looked at that ended up growing but you didn't own them.
 That's how you really destroy value for clients."

-The CEO of Denmark's biggest bank is out after a $235 billion money laundering scandal.
-Thomas Borgen has resigned as Danske Bank CEO after an internal investigation found a "series of major deficiencies" had allowed the Estonian branch of the bank to be used for "suspicious transactions" in the period between 2007 and 2015.
+The CEO of Denmark's biggest bank is out after a $235 billion money-laundering scandal.
+Thomas Borgen has resigned as Danske Bank CEO after an internal investigation found a "series of major deficiencies" had allowed the Estonian branch of the bank to be used for "suspicious transactions" from 2007 to 2015.

 Tesla says the DOJ asked for documents after Elon Musk's 'funding secured' tweet about taking the company private.
-A Tesla representative said Tuesday the electric-car maker has received and cooperated with the Department of Justice's voluntary request for documents and that the company has not received a subpoena.
+A Tesla representative said Tuesday that the electric-car maker had received and cooperated with the Department of Justice's voluntary request for documents and that the company had not received a subpoena.

 A Canadian cannabis company is set to be the first to export legal weed to the US.
 Tilray soared 28.95% Wednesday after receiving approval to ship medical cannabis to the US for a study in California.
 Shares have gained more than 800% since their initial public offering priced at $17 in mid July.